 Tag Archives: expression

-All you have to do is choose a notated piece of music that you’ve got memorized and try and play it in your mind as precisely as possible, hearing it, and even feeling the touch of the piano (this also works if you play another instrument: just mentally recall the feeling you experience when playing your particular instrument).
-For pianists, Bach’s Inventions work well because they consist of two contrapuntal parts, which are already challenging enough to hear simultaneously with the mind’s ear.
-But you can choose virtually any piece of music.
-When a passage seems unclear, go back and “replay” it again, slower if necessary (just as you would when you practice on your instrument) until you’re able to hear each note, as well as each item of expression attached to each note, with utmost precision.
+All you have to do is choose a notated piece of music that you’ve got memorized and try and play it in your mind as precisely as possible.
+Hear it in great detail, feel the touch of the piano (this also works for non-pianists: just mentally recall the feeling you experience when playing your particular instrument).
+For beginner/intermediate pianists, Bach’s Inventions work really well because they consist of only two contrapuntal parts — challenging enough (but not too arduous) to hear simultaneously with the mind’s ear.
+Of course, you can choose virtually any piece of music.
+When a passage seems unclear, go back and “replay” it again, (much) slower if necessary.
+Repeat it as many times as needed, just as you would when you practice on your “real” instrument, until you’re able to hear each note, as well as each item of expression attached to each note, with utmost precision.

-This technique certainly requires sharp concentration and thus works best in a calm environment.
-But if practiced correctly, its benefits are certainly to be felt as soon as you return to the piano (the following day for example – it’s always good to allow the mental exercise to fully sink in during the night…): overall, your knowledge of the piece will have been considerably strengthened; your memory won’t fail you and you’ll be able to concentrate on musicality right off the bat.
+This kind of practice certainly requires sharp concentration, and thus works best in a calm environment (I used to go on long walks in the fields near my home in Mennecy to do this).
+And it might take some time for you to grow accustomed to… But don’t give up!
+If practiced correctly, the benefits of musical meditation will certainly be felt as soon as you return to the piano (the following day for example — it’s always good to allow some time for the mental exercise to fully sink in).
+Overall, your knowledge of your chosen piece of music will considerably strengthen.
+As you rely less on muscle memory and more on your mind’s ear, your memory won’t fail you anymore, and you’ll be able to concentrate on musicality right off the bat.

 cantabile style playing: practicing both legato and staccato